 It is important that carers do not overlook their own health issues, and if illness strikes unexpectedly, you should know what support and services are available both for you and the person you are caring for – whether that is respite care or a few additional hours a day from a care agency.

-If you or an elderly relative need advice regarding access to health or social care provision then contact me or a member of our Elderly Care Team on 0345 209 1495.
+If you or an elderly relative need advice regarding access to health or social care provision then contact me or a member of our Elderly Care Team.
 For general information and regular updates you may wish to subscribe to this blog using the button above.